Rizal Day bombings: Perpetrators

 Initially, various Islamic groups were suspected of the bombings, including the Jemaah Islamiyah, the Moro Islamic Liberation Front, and the Moro National Liberation Front.

 In September 2003, almost three years after the incident, the case remained unsolved for which the authorities responsible were berated by then-senate president Franklin Drilon.

 In May 2003, Saifullah Yunos (a.k.a.
 Mukhlis Yunos), a suspect in the bombings, was arrested in the southern city of Cagayan de Oro as he was about to board a plane to Manila.
 Police were alerted to the suspect when he failed to explain bandages on his face and arms.
 A month later, he confessed to a level of involvement in the bombings.
 A member of the Moro Islamic Liberation Front's special operations group, he was charged with multiple murders and attempted murders for his role in the bombings.

 In the following years, several members of the Jemaah Islamiyah were arrested for their suspected involvement in the bombings.
 In 2004, two Muslim men, Mamasao Naga (a.k.a.
 Zainal Paks) and Abdul Pata (a.k.a.
 Mohamad Amir) were arrested by Philippine armed forces in Marawi City.
 They were supposedly identified by Fathur Rahman Al-Ghozi, a known member of the Jemaah Islamiyah, as the ones responsible for the LRT-1 train cab bombing.

 The MILF and the MNLF were later cleared by the Philippine National Police of any involvement in the attacks.

 Fathur Rahman Al-Ghozi, an Indonesian national and member of the known terrorist group Jemaah Islamiyah, was convicted and sentenced to 17 years in prison for illegal possession of explosives in relation to the Rizal Day bombing incidents.
 In July 2003, Al-Ghozi, along with several other accomplices, escaped from their holding cell at Camp Crame.
 Al-Ghozi was later killed in a firefight with Philippine authorities on October 13, 2003.

 On January 23, 2009, the three Rizal Day bombers, Mukhlis Hadji Yunos, Abdul Fatak Paute, and Mamasao Naga, were sentenced by the Manila Regional Trial Court Branch 29, under Judge Cielito Mendaro-Grulla, for up to 20 years in imprisonment for multiple murders and multiple attempted murders.

 Aftermath

 In December 2006, almost six years after the bombings, Metro Manila police went on heightened alert due to bomb scares and the prospect of follow-up attacks on the anniversary of the bombings.
 The AFP followed suit days after, deploying numerous bomb squads and medical teams to both Fort Bonifacio and Luneta.
 In addition, the PNP's Explosives and Ordnance Division and SWAT deployed teams to LRT-1 stations along Taft Avenue, near one of the original bombing sites.

+The bombings were briefly mentioned in one of the segments in the 2023 film, Ang Duyan ng Magiting, an official entry to the 19th Cinemalaya Independent Film Festival.